shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 *BUM BUM BUM*

-Mudrich bounced off the cat, landing on the ground with a fierce growl.
+Mudrich bounced off the cat, landing on the ground with a fierce growl, her hammer digging through the dirt.

 “Mudrich!”
 Ersie smiled.

 Mudrich turned to Ersie, and wagged her tail. *Bark!* Then her warrior gaze turned back to the cat.
+She ran at him and hit him with her hammer.

 The big cat shrugged off the blow and pulled his foot out of the hole.
 Then he stood at his full height on two legs.
 He was three times the height of Mudrich.
-He walked menacingly towards Mudrich.
+He walked menacingly towards her.

 *AWOOO!* Mudrich charged at him.